fdaPDE/fdaPDE-cpp/README.md

 ## Subfolder structure:
-/src contains all C++ code and a special file named Makevars necessary to build and install the R package, /R contains the R functions that wrap the C++ calls, /tests contains a script to test the package,
-/data contains the data to run the tests in /tests.
+/src contains all C++ code and a special file named Makevars necessary to build and install the R package, /R contains the R functions that wrap the C++ calls, /data contains the data to run the tests in /tests.

 ## Remarks: